leogx9r/DiscordCrypt/README.md

 # Installation

-**DiscordCrypt** is installed just like any other [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) plugin.
-If you do not have BetterDiscord installed, be sure to do that first.
+**DiscordCrypt** is installed just like any other [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases) plugin.
+If you do not have BetterDiscord installed, be sure to do that before continuing with this guide.

 **N.B** For now, the plugin has ***only*** been tested on *Windows* and *Linux* but it should work for all operating systems that support BetterDiscord.